stonish/lb-stack-setup/README.md

 - Manual initial setup can be improved with e.g. cookiecutter.
 - Settings are scattered in `configuration.mk`, `binary_tag`, `setup.sh`.
 - lb-docker-run should be upstreamed and removed from this repo.
+- One MUST NOT `make` directly in the project directories.